 Katrina Daly Thompson, Department of African Cultural Studies, published the sole-authored book "Muslims on the Margins: Creating Queer Religious Community in North America"

-(March 2023) In her new book, Katrina Daly Thompson draws extensively from conversations and interviews conducted both in person in North America and online in several international communities.
+(March 2023) In their new book, Katrina Daly Thompson draws extensively from conversations and interviews conducted both in person in North America and online in several international communities.
 Writing in a compelling narrative style that centers the real experiences and diverse perspectives of nonconformist Muslims, Thompson illustrates how these radical Muslims are forming a community dedicated to creative reinterpretations of their religion, critical questioning of established norms, expansive inclusion of those who are queer in various ways, and the creation of different religious futures.
-"Muslims on the Margins" is a powerful account of how Muslims are forging new traditions and setting precedents for a more inclusive community— one that is engaged with tradition, but not beholden to it.readers a comprehensive treatment of the theoretical and pedagogical dimensions of a Design orientation to L2 writing that will be of particular interest for L2 researchers, teachers, and teacher educators.
+"Muslims on the Margins" is a powerful account of how Muslims are forging new traditions and setting precedents for a more inclusive community— one that is engaged with tradition, but not beholden to it.

 Three graduate students, Kazeem Sanuth, Sara Farsiu, and Kathryn Mara, received funding from the SLA PhD Program to assist Thompson with transcription and data analysis for this study.

-Dianna Murphy, Language Institute, to receive 2023 Chancellor’s Award for Excellence in Leadership
+Dianna Murphy, Language Institute, awarded 2023 Chancellor’s Award for Excellence in Leadership

 (March 2023) This highly competitive academic staff excellence award recognizes demonstrated exceptional organizational leadership.
 In their review of nominations, the members of the Academic Staff Professional Development and Recognition Committee considered nominees' outstanding achievement and performance, personal interaction, and initiative and creativity, among other criteria.
 Thank you to Monika Chavez, SLA PhD Program director, who submitted the nomination and to SLA and other colleagues for their support!